Rainbow-Dreamer/musicpy_docs/docs/Data Structures of musicpy.md

 * duration: the duration of the beat in bars (without the dotted number)
 * dotted: the dotted number of the beat, if it is None, the beat is not a dotted beat

-You can use the `get_duration` method of the beat instance to get the actual duration of the beat by applying the dotted number.
+You can use the `get_duration` method of the beat instance to get the actual duration of the beat by applying the dotted number, this method also applies to rest_symbol and continue_symbol.